matingathani/matingathani/README.md

 Computer Science student at Arizona State University focused on software engineering, full-stack development, and AI-powered applications.
 I build practical products across web, mobile, and cloud systems, with an emphasis on clean user experience and reliable backend architecture.

-## Internship Focus
+## Focus

-I'm actively building toward software engineering and full-stack internship opportunities where I can contribute to product development, backend systems, frontend experiences, or applied AI features.
+I'm actively building toward software engineering and full-stack opportunities where I can contribute to product development, backend systems, frontend experiences, or applied AI features.

 ## Quick Snapshot